 Before any prescribed medication or treatment may be administered to any student during school hours, the Board shall require the written prescription from the child's physician accompanied by the written authorization of the parent (see Form 5330F1).
 Before any non-prescribed medication or treatment may be administered, the Board shall require the prior written consent of the parent along with a waiver of any liability of the District for the administration of the medication (see Form 5330 F1a and Form 5330 F1b).
 These documents shall be kept in the office of the building principal, and made available to the persons designated by this policy as authorized to administer medication or treatment.
-No student is allowed to provide or sell any type of over-the-counter medications of Policy 5530 - Drug Prevention and of the Student Code of Conduct/Discipline Code.
+No student is allowed to provide or sell any type of over-the-counter medication to another student.
+Violations of this rule will be considered violations of Policy 5530 - Drug Prevention and of the Student Code of Conduct/Discipline Code.